-Course Syllabus MAT 107-Introduction to Mathematics Sections C & D Fall 2012 John Peter
+Course Syllabus MAT 107-Excursions in Mathematics Sections A & B Spring 2014 Dr. John Peter

 Course Description: MAT 107 is an introduction to a number of mathematical topics in social science, management science, arts and nature.
-We will study the theory of voting (Chapters 1 through 4), the mathematics of money (Chapter 10), and the (often subtle) symmetries and patterns that appear in nature (Chapters 9 & 11).
+We will study the theory of voting (Chapters 1 through 3), the mathematics of money (Chapter 10), and symmetries and patterns that appear in nature (Chapters 9 & 11).
 The course will be example-driven.
 In particular, you should leave this course with more than one answer to the question "When am I ever going to have to know this stuff?!".